Anti-Bihari sentiment: Attacks on Bengalis

 During the period often referred to as "Jungle Raj" (1989–2004) under Chief Minister Lalu Prasad Yadav, several Bengali families reportedly faced violence and displacement.
 Many were forced to resettle in neighbouring states like Jharkhand and West Bengal.
-Reports suggest incidents of violence, kidnapping, and property seizure, although detailed citations are needed for verification.
+Reports suggest incidents of violence, kidnapping, and property seizure.

 Attacks on journalists

 Bihar has witnessed multiple incidents of attacks on journalists, ranking among the highest in India.
 These have involved political groups, local mafias, and others.
 Media watchdogs have raised concerns over freedom of expression in the state.

 Economic stigma and employment

 Bihari migrant workers have often been employed in low-wage and low-skilled jobs across India, such as rickshaw pulling, sanitation work, and daily wage labour.
 Some critics argue that this influx lowers regional income averages.
 Bihar's GDP per capita remains among the lowest in the country.
-However, such assertions require cautious interpretation and context.

 Protests and demonstrations

 In October 2008, student protests erupted in Bihar following attacks on North Indian candidates during a Railway Recruitment Board examination in Maharashtra, allegedly carried out by Maharashtra Navnirman Sena (MNS) activists.
 Protests included rail blockades and hunger strikes.
 Several FIRs were filed against MNS leader Raj Thackeray in Bihar and Jharkhand.